ART FAIR TOKYO 2026

 ARTISTS

-1979 Born in Saga Prefecture, currently lives in Oita City, Oita Prefecture
+1979 Born in Saga Prefecture, Japan.
+Lives and works in Oita City, Oita Prefecture.

-1989 Graduated from the Faculty of Architecture and Urbanism, University of São Paulo
+1989 Graduated from School of Architecture and Urbanism, University of São Paulo.

 1991 Moved to Tokyo

 I am an artist living in the "world in between".
 Born in Sao Paulo to Japanese parents, I now work internationally.
-My practice emerges from the experience of moving between cultures, landscapes, and psychological states.
-I treat the landscape as a living and unstable space, where the city, nature...
+My practice is born from the experience of moving between cultures, landscapes, and psychological states...

-2014 Graduated from Kyoto University of Arts (former Kyoto University of Art and Design), Western painting course
+2014 Graduated from the Oil Painting Course at Kyoto University of the Arts (formerly Kyoto University of Art and Design).